David Vidales: Formula Regional European Championship

 In December 2020, Vidales switched to Prema Powerteam to contest the 2021 season following the merger between Formula Renault Eurocup and the Formula Regional European Championship.
-The Spaniard won the first race of the season at Imola, having dominated the race with pole position and every lap led.
+Vidales won the first race of the season at Imola, having dominated the race with pole position and every lap led.

 FIA Formula 3 Championship

 Vidales joined Campos Racing for the 2022 F3 season, after testing with them the previous year in post-season testing.

 Formula One

 In November 2016, Vidales partook in a test with the Ferrari Driver Academy alongside Tony Kart teammate Marcus Armstrong.

 Super Formula

 At the end of 2022, Vidales partook in a Super Formula test with B-Max Racing.
 In March 2023, the team announced that Vidales would switch from Formula 3 to Super Formula Lights for the 2023 season.

 Endurance racing career

 2024

 In 2024, Vidales switched to endurance racing, joining the GT World Challenge Europe Endurance Cup with AF Corse.